 Using the Lap Timer

 When you enable Track Mode, the map displays a Lap Timer.
-Follow the onscreen instructions to place a start/finish pin on the map.
-Once the pins are placed, press START to initiate the driving (lapping) session.
-When you drive Model S through the start/finish location, the Lap Timer automatically starts timing the duration of the lap, resetting the timer whenever you pass the start/finish location, and displaying the real-time delta between the current lap and the fastest lap so far in the driving session.
+Drop a pin on the map to define the lap's start/finish location.
+Then press START to begin the driving (lapping) session.
+Once started, the Lap Timer starts counting when you drive Model S past the lap's start/finish location where you dropped the pin.
+The Lap Timer automatically starts timing the duration of the lap, resetting the timer whenever you pass the start/finish location, and displaying the real-time delta between the current lap and the fastest lap so far in the driving session.
 The map highlights the track in blue.

 At the completion of each lap, the Lap Timer displays the duration of the lap.
 It also displays the times associated with the previous and best laps in the driving session.